 Welcome to the website for Immaculate Conception Parish in Palmer Road and Our Lady of Assumption in Miminegash, Prince Edward Island. - Père Albin Arsenault

-Intention of the Holy Father, Pope Francis for January, 2020:
+Intention of the Holy Father, Pope Francis for February, 2020:

 Listen to the Migrants Cries: We pray that the cries of our migrant brothers and sisters, victims of criminal trafficking, may be heard and considered.